 Accounting Standards Codification Subtopic 820-10, Fair Value Measurements - Overall, allows for the use of a practical expedient for the estimation of the fair value of investments in investment companies for which the investment does not have a readily determinable fair value.
 The practical expedient used by the Foundation to value PRI equity fund investments is the Net Asset Value (NAV).
 In some instances, the NAV may not equal the fair value that would be calculated under fair value accounting standards.
-As of December 31, 2013 and 2012, the Foundation has investments which have been valued using the NAV as a practical expedient with total market values of \$5,089 and \$4,083 respectively.
+As of December 31, 2014 and 2013, the Foundation has investments which have been valued using the NAV as a practical expedient with total fair values of \$8,445 and \$5,089 respectively.

 The carrying value on the consolidated statement of financial position of cash, prepaid and other assets, accounts payable, accrued and other liabilities, and grants payable, net approximates fair value.
 The estimated fair value for grants payable, however, involves unobservable inputs considered to be Level 3 per the fair value hierarchy.